 People who get a lot of outreach emails will start to notice templates after a while.
 I’ve had a bunch of emails this week off 5 different people, all using identical templates.

 Ultimately, remember that good outreach can be done fairly quick, but great outreach takes time.
-And it’s great outreach that will help you make meaningful relationships with the right people.
+And it’s great outreach (like that offered by UK Linkology) that will help you make meaningful relationships with the right people.

 Tools I use for both small outreach campaigns and at a larger scale